Zhugejian/Figment/README.md

 - Drop respawn point with "F"
 - If the player has a respawn point, they will return there upon dying
 - To win, find and open(attack) the repressed memory, which looks like a chest
+- Touch a glowing spheres to regenerate your health upon exiting the room

 ===